njoy/TNSFD/LEAPR/quickstart/h2o_simple.rst

 - The third entry is the atomic weight ratio (AWR) of the secondary scatterer.

-- The fourth entry is the bound scattering cross section :math:`\sigma_b` for the secondary scatterer.
+- The fourth entry is the free scattering cross section :math:`\sigma_b` for the secondary scatterer.

 - [WAIT YEAH NO DEFINITELY TRY TO UNDERSTAND THIS CARD BETTER, YOU'RE JUST TOO TIRED RIGHT NOW]